 In September 2007 the Company entered into a license agreement with Nycomed Danmark ApS (Nycomed) in which the Company granted Nycomed the right to develop and commercialize teduglutide, outside the United States, Canada and Mexico for the treatment of gastrointestinal disorders.
 Teduglutide, a proprietary analog of GLP-2, is being evaluated as GATTEX® in a Phase 3 registration study known as STEPS for intestinal failure associated with short bowel syndrome and in preclinical development for chemotherapy-induced gastrointestinal mucositis and other pediatric indications.
 The Company received \$35.0 million in up-front fees under the agreement.
 Nycomed paid the Company \$10.0 million upon signing the license agreement and paid the Company an additional \$25.0 million in upfront license fees in the fourth quarter of 2007.
 Under the terms of the agreement, the Company has the potential to earn up to \$180.0 million in development and sales milestone payments plus royalties on product sales.
 Under the terms of the agreement, the Company was responsible to complete the first Phase 3 clinical trial in SBS and Nycomed may elect to share equally the future development costs with NPS to advance and broaden the indications for teduglutide.
 Additionally, under a previously existing licensing agreement with a third party, the Company paid \$6.6 million in 2007 to the licensor and will be required to make future payments based on teduglutide royalties and milestone payments earned.
-Due to the Company's continuing involvement, the Company recognized revenue associated with the upfront fees over the estimated performance period and for the years ended December 31, 2009, 2008 and 2007, the Company has recognized \$2.5 million, \$25.2 and \$7.3 million in license fee revenue, respectively.
-The up-front license fee has been fully recognized as revenue as of December 31, 2009.
+Due to the Company's continuing involvement, the Company recognized revenue associated with the upfront fees over the estimated performance period and for the years ended December 31, 2010, 2009 and 2008, the Company recognized \$0, \$2.5 million and \$25.2 million in license fee revenue, respectively.
+The performance period ended on May 4, 2009 and therefore, the up-front license fee has been fully recognized as revenue as of June 30, 2009.
+Cumulatively through December 31, 2010, the Company has received \$35.0 million in milestone payments from Nycomed under the license agreement.